A Vegetarian Diet - an alternative pathway to successful weight loss?

-It may have been to do with the different percentages of carbohydrate, protein and fat in the two diets.
+It may have been impacted by the different percentages of carbohydrate, protein and fat in the two diets.

-Other factors like ongoing stress can lead to insulin resistance, and research has even shown that a single night of disturbed sleep can lead to a reduction in insulin sensitivity by a third.
+Other factors, such as ongoing stress, can lead to insulin resistance, and research has shown that even a single night of disturbed sleep can lead to a reduction in insulin sensitivity by a third.

-Hormonal factors like an under-functioning thyroid gland or imbalances in sex hormones can also be associated with weight gain, and none of these factors were controlled in the study.
+Hormonal factors like an under-functioning thyroid gland or imbalances in sex hormones can also be associated with weight gain - none of these factors were controlled in the study.

-Diabetes UK anticipate that 12.3 million people in the UK - that’s one in five people - are at risk of developing Type 2 Diabetes.
+Diabetes UK anticipates that 12.3 million people in the UK - that’s 1 in 5 people - are at risk of developing Type 2 diabetes.

 Ideally, a successful weight loss programme will aim to improve insulin sensitivity, balance blood sugar and boost metabolism.

-A predominantly plant-based diet, unprocessed and containing plenty of fibre, while being delicious and filling and therefore easy to stick to, would produce the best results.
+A predominantly plant-based diet, unprocessed and containing plenty of fibre, while being delicious and filling and therefore easy to stick to, would seem to produce the best results.